RESPrep

 Stamp duty on leases

 A tenancy attracts lease (stamp) duty, and it is the tenant who is normally liable.
-Duty is charged at 0.4% — on the total rent for leases up to four years, and on a formula based on the average annual rent for longer leases.
-The tenancy should be stamped (typically within 14 days) — an unstamped agreement is not admissible as evidence in court.
+Duty is charged at 0.4% — on the total rent over the term for a lease of up to 4 years, and on 4 × the Average Annual Rent (AAR) for a lease of more than 4 years or an indefinite term.
+The tenancy should be stamped (typically within 14 days of signing in Singapore) — an unstamped agreement is not admissible as evidence in court.

 URA rules on renting out a home